 This is a rather simple knot to master.
 Perhaps that is why it is not only the first knot that many people learn, but also one of the most underrated knots.
 My firefighter officer husband and his peers use this knot quite often during emergency rescues.

-Sometimes the threaded figure eight is also referred as the Flemish Bend knot.
+Sometimes the threaded figure eight is also referred to as the Flemish Bend knot.

 3. Taut-Line Hitch Knot